Q. What is Amazon Virtual Private Cloud?

 Q. Can I monitor the network traffic in my VPC?

 Yes.
-You can use the Amazon VPC Flow Logs feature to monitor the network traffic in your VPC.
+You can use Amazon VPC traffic mirroring and Amazon VPC flow logs features to monitor the network traffic in your Amazon VPC.

 Q. Within which Amazon EC2 region(s) is Amazon VPC available?